thor314/obsidian-setup/Getting Started with Obsidian.md

 - [MetaEdit](obsidian://show-plugin?id=metaedit) - Edit the YAML metadata with a customizable modal window.
 Can be used to name YAML tags and enumerate their values, with a little set-up.
 Currently using this, would like to eventually try the [Metadata Menu](obsidian://show-plugin?id=metadata-menu) plugin, which appears to have similar goals and a few more options.
 - [Minimal Theme Settings](obsidian://show-plugin?id=obsidian-minimal-settings) - Set up Obsidian to look the way you want to.
 I use the Atom custom theming, enable focus mode, change headers to be of different colors, and disable image maximization.
 - [Obsidian Git](obsidian://show-plugin?id=obsidian-git) - Back up your personal vault to a remote git repository every N minutes.
 I've stopped using this in favor of the premium Sync, but it is well done.
 It may not work with sandboxed Obsidian clients.
+- [Projects](obsidian://show-plugin?id=obsidian-projects) - Actually very little setup.
+Just call `Create New Project` to create a new project, and `View Projects` to see your projects.
+I'm trying this plugin out, so I may have more to say in awhile.
 - [Quick Switcher++](obsidian://show-plugin?id=darlal-switcher-plus) - Replaces the Quick Switcher default plugin.
 The default command palette shows key-bindings, so the default is still preferred there.
 I bind Ctrl-S to `Symbol Mode` and Ctrl-L to `Related Items Mode`, and Ctrl-H to `Headers Mode`, and move `Search Replace` to Ctrl-R.
 - Sliding Panes (Andy Matuschak Mode) - Deprecated, but I want to highlight the `Toggle Stacked Tabs` command, which does the same.
 If you use many tabs, stacked tabs is an interesting UI; I'm still figuring out whether I like it.
 Documentation: [Stacked tabs - Obsidian Help](https://help.obsidian.md/User+interface/Stacked+tabs)..
 If you do like stacked tabs, try out Pane Relief, for more hotkeys for navigating tabs and panes and Cycle through Panes.
 - [Smarter Markdown Hotkeys](obsidian://show-plugin?id=obsidian-smarter-md-hotkeys) - Hotkeys to replace many toggle commands in Obsidian.
 Smarter Markdown Hotkeys assumes that if your cursor is on a word or part of a word, you mean to bold/italic/whatever the whole word, not put asterisks in the mi\*\*\*\*dle of the word like this.
 I bind many of these, replacing defaults where possible.